raydiak/Image-PNG-Portable/README.md

 ## BUGS

-Very large images are known to cause a crash.
-The limit is around 10 or 15 megapixels.
+None known.
 Please report any other bugs at https://github.com/raydiak/Image-PNG-Portable/issues or to raydiak@cyberuniverses.com .